novikov-alexander/SmartSunrise/README.md

 ## Plans

 - [ ] Add a feature to customize the sunrise pattern (e.g., different brightness curves).
+  - Research and analyze real lamp brightness changes during a sunrise simulation.
+  - Research and analyze sun brightness changes during a real sunrise.
 - [ ] Implement sunset simulation.
-- [ ] Add support for smart alarm integration (e.g. Sleep as Android).
+- [ ] Add support for smart alarm integration (e.g., Sleep as Android).
 - [ ] Implement a configuration file for user preferences.
+- [ ] Test the program on an OpenWRT router.
+- [ ] Test the program on a Raspberry Pi.

 ## Contributing